Update: Fall 2022

-The Archives will be closed in 2022 and no archival services will be available.
+The Archives will be closed during the 2022/23 academic year and no archival services will be available.
 Inquiries can be directed by email to the Library Director.

 The Warren Wilson College Archives was organized in 1968 under the presidency of Art Bannerman.
 The goal was, as it is today, to collect and preserve the historical materials about the college and its predecessor institutions: Asheville Farm School, the Asheville Normal and Teachers’ College, the Dorland-Bell School and the Mossop Schools.
 The records were first housed in Jensen Hall, and administered by volunteer Elsie Bender.
 She worked directly under the authority of the college president and with the guidance of an archives committee.

 In 1985, the archives was moved from Jensen to the Martha Ellison Library, where a new wing included a separate archives area.
 In 1986, authority for the archives transferred from the college president to the library director.
 When the library was renovated and expanded in 1990s, the archives space increased by 40%; compact shelving allowed for more efficient use of the space.